sachin1699/MyPexelicons/README.md

 ## Features

-- 🎨 **Custom Icons:** Explore a world of personalized file folder icons inspired by various themes.
+- 🎨 **Custom Icons:** Explore a world of personalised file folder icons inspired by various themes.
 - 🚀 **Easy to Use:** Download and apply custom icons to your folders effortlessly.
 - 💻 **Compatibility:** Icons are provided in ICO format, ensuring compatibility with Windows systems.